-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence.

 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.